teodor1006/Bank-Credit-Score-Prediction/README.md

 This project's primary objective is to forecast individuals' bank credit scores by employing a range of machine learning classification algorithms.
 These algorithms include Logistic Regression, DecisionTreeClassifier, and RandomForestClassifier.
 The project workflow encompasses several key steps:

-1.Exploratory Data Analysis: Initial analysis of the dataset to gain insights and understanding of the data's characteristics.
+1. Exploratory Data Analysis: Initial analysis of the dataset to gain insights and understanding of the data's characteristics.

 2. Data Preprocessing: This involves preparing the data for modeling.
 Categorical variables are encoded using LabelEncoding to make them suitable for machine learning algorithms.